KTH/devops-course/grading-criteria.md

 # Grading Criteria of the KTH Devops Course

+The following grading criteria help you understand the expectations.

 - We are all aware that assessment may be subjective in nature.
 In case of disagreement, the informed judgment of the professor is the final decision.
 - Project and demo are mandatory tasks to pass the course.
 - In case of a task failure, the students receive feedback and instructions for repetition through Canvas

 ## Project

-In this project, you will design and implement a software system that demonstrates core DevOps practices in an integrated workflow.
+In this project, you will set up infrastructure that demonstrates core DevOps practices in an integrated workflow.
 You are expected to justify your technical choices, demonstrate how the different components interact, and reflect on the strengths and limitations of your solution.

 The goal is not to build a large system, but to implement a coherent, working DevOps pipeline that you understand and can explain.
-You can choose freely which domain the project should be in and which tools you would like to use for implementing it.
+You can choose freely which project to implement DevOps in.
+We recommend you to use a non-trivial project you already know, from a previous course or a side-project.

 To pass, the project must demonstrate:
 * Automated build and testing (CI pipeline)